ESMValGroup/ESMValTool_Tutorial/_episodes/08-development-setup.md

 >>   recipe_warming_stripes
 >> ~~~
 >>
->> Then, build and preview the documentation page:
+>> Then, we build and preview the documentation page:
 >>
 >> ~~~bash
 >> python setup.py build_sphinx -Ea